AndersenLab/dry-guide/docs/other/cloud.md

 ### Google Cloud Storage

-Google cloud storage is used to store and distribute files on CeNDR, for cegwas, and for some files on the lab website.
+Google cloud storage is used to store and distribute files on CaeNDR, for gwas, and for some files on the lab website.

 #### Buckets

 Files are grouped into 'buckets' on google storage.
 We use the following buckets:

-##### elegansvariation.org
+##### caendr.org

-This bucket contains all the data associated with elegansvariation.org.
+This bucket contains all the data associated with caendr.org.
 It is broken down into six primary directories.

 * __browser_tracks__ - for genome-browser tracks that rarely if ever change.
 * __db__ - Storage/access to the SQLite database.
 * __photos__ - sample collection photos.
 * __releases__ - dataset releases.
-For more detail, see [post-gatk-nf](pipeline-postGATK.md).
+For more detail, see [post-gatk-nf](../pipelines/pipeline-postGATK.md).
 * __reports__ - images and data files within reports.
 * __static__ - static assets used by the site.
 * __bam__ - stores all BAM files at the strain level